-- To create job opportunities through reviewing the manner that municipalities implement existing projects/programmes - To identify and propose programmes that will contribute to additional job creation opportunities - To ensure that the proposed job creation programmes form part of the service delivery mandates of the municipality in 2014/15 for mass job and 450 on MIG projects. jobs were created in 2017/18 through mass job creation as part of the EPWP programme and over 2000 through CWP.
+- To create job opportunities through reviewing the manner that municipalities implement existing projects/programmes - To identify and propose programmes that will contribute to additional job creation opportunities - To ensure that the proposed job creation programmes form part of the service delivery mandates of the municipality

+These principles have been incorporated into the municipality's efforts to increase employment opportunities for its residents.
+Projects consist of basic road maintenance, paving of streets, picking up refuse, pothole repair and storm water channel maintenance.
+Over 196 jobs were created in 2011,2012,2013.
+252 jobs were created in 2014/15 for mass job and 450 on MIG projects.
+Jobs were created in 2017/18 through mass job creation as part of the EPWP programme and over 2000 through CWP.
 Future projects include maintenance of municipal property, cleaning in urban areas, storm water management in townships and data collection.
 However, management is currently in the process of revising the current EPWP and CWP programmes to ensure that sustainable work opportunities are created and that graduates from the programme acquire skills which increase their employment activities.
 The CWP programme was increased to cover 2 more wards.